The Hidden Costs of Shipping (That Every Importer/Exporter Should Know)

 - Processing AUD 85.00 up to AUD 200.00 based on the FOB value

 Australia has some excellent free trade agreements in place with other countries that can reduce or even completely remove any duties chargeable.
 You will normally need to provide a Certificate of Origin with your shipment prior to arrival to benefit from these.
-Read our guide on The Value of a Certificate of Origin to find out more about duty charges.
+Read our guide on how to obtain this document.

 Once your goods arrive, the wharf or airport will only hold your shipment on site for free for around 3 days.
 If your goods need to be held longer than this you could run into storage charges.
 Storage at the wharf or airport is extremely expensive and should be avoided where possible.
 Some of the reasons your goods could go into storage are: